 Suzanne Tabert is a bio-regional herbalist, wildcrafter, founder and director of herbal education at the Cedar Mountain Herb School, teaching from a lifetime of personal and academic studies of plants and their environments.
 She is a member of the American Herbalists Guild, the American Herb Association, and is practicum supervisor and adjunct faculty at Bastyr University.
-She has been teaching herbal medicine for over 25 years, with plans to continue throughout her lifetime.
+She has been teaching herbal medicine for 30 years, with plans to continue throughout her lifetime.

 “My passion for herbs started when I was a little girl.
 My Aunt Mary, who passed away in 2006 at 99 years old, shared with me her quiet passion for plants.
-She had a sun room in her home in Pennsylvania which housed dozens of beautiful plants which she taught me to care for.
+She had a sunroom in her home in Pennsylvania which housed dozens of beautiful plants which she taught me to care for.
 Aunt Mary taught me about her garden plants.
 She told me how to cook with herbs.
 She sent me home with seeds and cuttings.
 She showed me her money plant and taught me to plant it near the door to bring the money to the home, which is an old Slovak tradition.
 I always put parsley and garlic in my chicken soup because of Aunt Mary.
 She and my grandmother used to tell me stories about how my Great Grandma used herbs and common sense to keep them and their brothers healthy.
 I have Aunt Mary’s spearmint, which travels with me whenever I move to a new home.
-The root stock is over 70 years old.
-My apprentices and friends take pieces of the roots to grow her spearmint in their gardens.
+The root stock is over 75 years old.
+My apprentices and friends take home pieces of the roots to grow her spearmint in their own gardens.
 This is how I keep my auntie’s memory alive and rippling out across the country.

 “I was born in Pennsylvania and raised in Illinois with dirt so black it seemed that plants burst forth from seed the second they were tossed on the ground.
 My dad had a huge vegetable garden and when I was old enough, he would carve out a tiny plot for me each spring.
 I can almost see him pick a ripe tomato right off the vine, sprinkle salt on it and eat it without ever leaving the garden.
 I learned so much from my Dad.
 He canned pickles from cucumbers from his garden and made us kids eat kohlrabi raw which was quite a feat, I must say.
 I don’t remember everything I grew in that little garden of mine, but I do remember one year I planted seeds that grew into tiny seedless watermelons.
 I have never gotten over the joy of growing and eating vegetables I planted myself.